Dog and Cat: Critical

 The New York Times described one of the earliest episodes, "Live Bait", about a rapist, as "a particularly repulsive tale" and thought the male lead was a rip-off of Baretta and the female lead too obviously inspired by Charlie's Angels.

 The Washington Post said Antonio does "a nice, grumpy job" and Basinger was "a little saltier than Angie Dickinson's Pepper" but liked the fact it was not overly violent and "had a sense of humour.
 It could be around in the fall".

 Filmink argued the lead actors were not well cast as a team.

 Ratings

 The first episode after the pilot was meant to be "Live Bait" (directed by Steve Stern, written by Rudolph Borchert), about a rapist.
-However it was changed to be about a corrupt cop.
+However it was changed to be about a corrupt policeman.
 It got a 40% rating and was the 23rd most watched show of the week.

 Joel Silver reported that Walter Hill's original pilot script inspired Shane Black to write Lethal Weapon.